sockitfpga/.github/profile/README.md

 **Repositories with the 'mister' topic contain MiSTer cores ported to SoCkit board.**

 Repositories with the 'mergefork' topic are just a mirror and need to be up-to-date with the upstream repository.
+If you see that the repo has commits behind just go to the "forked from" repo link and get the core from there.

 Discussion group on [Telegram group](https://t.me/Sockit_FPGA) & [Discord channel](https://discord.gg/YDdmtwh)